Skip to content

 Mailed Sent out for review

-These transitions are enforced by the status state machine.
-Terminal statuses are moved to the archive project file.
+The status state machine enforces these transitions.
+Terminal Patches are moved to the archive project file.

 Entry format: